 The period that Ramiro evokes is hard to pin down.
 His world is not constrained by a chronological time-line, but is rather a fusion of historical events and cultural customs intermingled with personal and collective memories.
 The anxieties of the present vanish and everything seems bathed in the spirit of romance.
 Poets and writers continue to influence and inspire Ramiro’s work.
 Scenes depicted have a heightened sense of reality and as we enter this playful dream world we have the sense of the house lights of the theatre being dimmed, as if we are watching a magical drama played out on the canvas before us.

 In the last two decades Ramiro Fernandez Saus has become one of the most well known Spanish artists of his generation.
 In 2005 he was given a retrospective at the Museum of Sabadell and his works are in the collections of the Reine Sofia in Madrid, and the Albertina Museum in Vienna.
 In 2007 he had a solo exhibition at the Naughton Gallery, Queen’s University, Belfast.
 In 2009 a series of works based on the Opera House were exhibited at Glynedbourne.

-Please contact Sarah Long, Carolyn Ryle Hodges, or Ruth Knox for further information.
+Please contact Sarah Long, Carolyn Ryle Hodges, or Kinga Grof for further information.

 Swipe left or right to see more images